Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 By doing that, you can replace the `React.Component` part with just `Component`.

 Finally, add a `default export` for this component which is just `App`.
-You’ll add this right after your class declaration.
+Add this right after your class declaration.

 `export default App;`

-You’re not quite finished yet, but you’ve got the building blocks in there.
+You’re not quite finished yet, but you have the building blocks in.
 If you run this now, nothing would happen because your component doesn’t return anything.

 ### Add a Title